tbrowder/Date-Names/README.md

 There are more languages that don't have a full set of two- and three-letter month abbreviations, as can be seen in Table 2.
 If they are required by the user, they will also be created automatically by truncation.

-Note that when the **Date::Names** class is fully implemented in Version 3, the user will be able to specify desired array table attributes for his or her tastes (case, trailing period, truncation or padding);
+Note that when the **Date::Names** class is fully implemented in Version 3, the user will be able to specify desired array table attributes for his or her tastes (case, trailing period, truncation or padding).

 ### Methods to see what is available